Women in Science Project

 There are two rounds of matching each fall.
 Students and faculty who are not matched in the initial round may choose to enter a second round of matching.
 The second round of matching is smaller, and it includes some new projects as well as projects that were not matched in the first round.

 - Students: There are a variety of reasons why students are not matched in Round 1.
-Often it is because many students apply for the same project, but the faculty mentor can only take one or two interns.
+Often it is because many students apply for the same project.
 If you decide to enter the second round of matching, consider broadening your scope to include projects in a variety of science departments.
 Students often find an academic passion where they least expected it!

 Research Internship Program Links